 This drug may also be used to treat Crohn's disease.

-Swallow the capsules whole.
-Do not chew or crush the capsules.
-Doing so can interfere with release of the drug into the colon.
+Swallow this medication whole.
+Do not crush, chew, or break.
+Doing so can keep the drug from being released properly into the colon.

 Additional Pentasa Information